anwaaralikhan/ssl/certificate/setup/create_certificates.md

 # Setup SSL Certificate

 **keytool** is a key and certificate management utility that we will use to create our private keys and certificates.
 Keytool comes with the standard JDK Distribution.

+**Server** : Spring Boot application
+**Client** : JConsole/Visual VM/etc (Profiler for the application)

 The following example of JConsole SSL connection uses the keyool library from JDK 8.

 ## Generate Private Key Pair with its Public Key
 Step 1: Generate key pair on `Server` or the `Host machine`.